Beenben/HandMtoLat/README.md

 python src/main.py
 ```

-Follow the on-screen instructions to capture or load images and extract LaTeX code.
+Follow the on-screen instructions to capture or load images and extract LaTeX code. (only works for basic equations - see test_set1 directory)